 Create a Favorite or bookmark to the Add New Alias page of your hosting company's Control Panel so that you don't always have to enter it manually.

 Every time you need to submit your e-mail address, create an forwarder e-mail for the site.
-For example, if you sign up for a Microsoft Passport account, create an alias firstname.lastname@example.org and use it to setup your account.
+For example, if you sign up for a Reddit account, create an alias firstname.lastname@example.org and use it to setup your account.

 This makes it easy to catch companies who are compromising your e-mail address to unauthorized third parties as well as to allow you to close the compromised e-mail address once you discover that it has been compromised.

-When you discover spam coming through the reply-to address, change it to email@example.com and remove the alias for xxx_1 to redirect it to GMail so that people who send to your previous alias will have to go through GMail's spam filters.
+When you discover spam coming through the reply-to address, change it to email@example.com and remove the forwarder for xxx_1 to redirect it to GMail via catch-all so that people who send to your previous alias will have to go through GMail's spam filters.

 Also, set your outgoing SMTP server to use your hosting server's SMTP, as a recipient's spam filters may discard your e-mail if they find that the domain you are sending from does not match the SMTP server you are using.